interkosmos/sdl77/README.md

 ```

 Link your FORTRAN 77 program against `libSDL77.a -lSDL -lSDL_image -lSDL_mixer`.
-Instead of `libSDL77.a`, you can simply link with object file `SDL77.o`.
+Alternatively, you can simply link with object file `SDL77.o` instead of
+`libSDL77.a`.

 ## Example
 The following example program `demo.f` in ANSI FORTRAN 77 opens an SDL